The Final part of the overview of Exodus with some commentary.

 Comment: Some people object to God’s anger at the Israelites in Exodus 32 (as well as Numbers 14) because he threatened to kill them off and start over, which would violate his promise to Jacob that all of his children will inherit the promised land of Canaan because they are from Abraham’s seed (Gen 35:12, Gen 48:21-22, Gen 50:22-26), and thus making God a covenant breaker and untrustworthy.

 While God had every right to “divorce” and destroy them for breaking the covenant, God remained faithful to his promise even though they were unfaithful.
-It’s clear that God did not actually intend to kill them all and start over with Moses, but rather he led Moses into a dialogue that would reveal that he would not break his promise to Israel (Jacob).
+It’s clear that God did not intend to kill them all and start over with Moses, but rather He led Moses into a dialogue that would reveal He would not break His promise to Israel (Jacob).
 This conversation was a device he used to show that God is trustworthy despite how he feels when we fail and what we deserve as sinful people.
-He can only tell them a command or give them a promise so many times.
-This time he went the other direction and threatened to blot them out.
-Sinners in this situation would simply coward in fear knowing that they deserve it, but the righteous would come boldly to the throne of grace and remind God of his promises so that they may obtain mercy (Heb 4:16).
-This is what Moses did, he interceded on behalf of Israel both times.
-God wants us to remind him of his word and his promises and show him that we do believe in them.
-The act of doing this can strengthen our faith, it’s a way for us to remember God’s love for us and his promises to give us victory, as well as a way for us to remember to keep his commands and stay out of sin and in the blessing aspect of the covenant.
-Similarly, Abraham intercedes for Sodom and Gomorrah in Genesis 18, he asks God to do what is right and not punish the righteous with the wicked and God agreed to spare the whole city if there are at least 10 righteous people.
-There weren’t even 10 but for Abraham’s sake, God spared Lot and his family because of Lot’s righteous actions.
-In Hosea chapters 1-3, God has Hosea marry a prostitute named Gomer, and she cheats by prostituting herself, then another man pimps her out.
-Divorcing her is his legal right because of her adultery, however, God tells him to buy her back from her lover and reconcile with her.
-This ends up becoming a metaphor for what God will do with Israel after the exile, despite their idolatry.
-When we are unfaithful he will remain faithful (2 Tim 2:13).
+He can only give them a command or make a promise so many times.
+This time, he went the other direction and threatened to blot them out.
+Sinners in this situation would be cowards, driven by fear, knowing they deserve it.
+The righteous would come boldly to the throne of grace and remind God of his promises so that they may obtain mercy (Heb 4:16).
+This is what Moses did; he interceded on behalf of Israel both times.
+God wants us to remind Him of His word and His promises, and show Him that we do believe in them.
+The act of doing this can strengthen our faith; it’s a way for us to remember God’s love for us and His promises to give us victory, as well as a way for us to remember to keep His commands and stay out of sin, embracing the blessing aspect of the covenant.

 Exodus Chapter 33: